ragi-krish/Library_System_Management_Using_SQL/README.md

 * Database Schema: Detailed table structures and relationships.
 * Data Analysis: Insights into book categories, employee salaries, member registration trends, and issued books.
 * Summary Reports: Aggregated data on high-demand books and employee performance.
+## 🏁 Conclusion
+This Library Management System project successfully demonstrates the transition from raw data to a functional, automated relational database.
+By implementing this system, I have addressed several core challenges in data m.anagement such as Integrity & Consistency,Operational Efficiency, Data-Driven Insights,Proactive Management.